-- apply analytical and evaluative techniques and to enhance those skills - investigate issues and opportunities - develop their awareness and appreciation of managerial, organisational and environmental issues - use management techniques and practices in imaginative ways - make use of relevant information from different sources - develop and encourage problem solving and creativity to tackle problems and challenges - exercise judgement and take responsibility for decisions and actions - develop the ability to recognise and reflect on personal learning and improve their personal, social and other transferable skills.
+- apply analytical and evaluative thinking skills - develop problem-solving and creativity to tackle problems and challenges - exercise judgement and take responsibility for their decisions and actions - develop the ability to recognise and reflect on personal learning and improve their personal, social, and other transferable skills.

-1.2 Employer Support for the Qualification Development
+Employer Support for the Qualification Development

-The development of this qualification has been initiated and guided by discussions and idea sharing with a range of employers, providers and existing centres demonstrating the rigor, validity and demand for the qualification.

-Discussions and feedback have been taken throughout the development of the qualifications on content, the potential learner audience for the qualification and assessment methods, ensuring a valuable experience and a recognised set of skills, knowledge and understanding is realised.
+During the development of this qualification QUALIFI consulted with a range of employers, providers and existing centres (where applicable) to ensure rigour, validity and demand for the qualification and to ensure that the development considers the potential learner audience for the qualification and assessment methods.